Academic Planning & Advising

 - Undergraduate Advisors – The Office of Academic Advising, Retention and Diversity provides the most up-to-date list of undergraduate advisors and academic advising offices by college and school.

 - Drexel at BCC Advising – Drexel at Burlington County College advisors assist Drexel at BCC students with academic planning and course registration.

-- Graduate Advisors – The Office of Graduate Studies now provides the most up-to-date list of graduate advisors.
+- Graduate Advisors – Graduate College provides the most up-to-date list of graduate advisors.

 In an effort to encourage academic excellence, Drexel offers a variety of resources to provide academic support.
 The university's academic support offices foster growth through tutoring services, workshops, and encouragement.